- Client Settings

 Click on Clients>Settings.

-Next client identifier - next number of sequence for new clients created.
+Next Client Identifier – next number sequence for new clients created.

-Taxable Status - universal tax settings for clients can be specified here.
-Clients can be taxable, taxable by task, or not taxable at all.
+Taxable Status – universal tax settings for clients can be specified here.
+Clients can be taxable, taxable by task, or not taxable.
 View this article to see how to set up taxes.

-Display matters first? - display matters first in the pull-down selection lists on Time and Expense entry screens.
+Display Matters First? – display matters first in the pull-down selection lists on the Time and Expense entry screens.

-Matter inactivate days - next number of sequence for new matters created.
+Matter Inactivate days – next number sequence for new matters created.

-Starting matter ID - the first matter number.
-By default, TimeSolv sets your businesses first matter ID as '101', but if you use a different numbering sequence you can enter the first number here.
+Starting Matter ID – the first matter number.
+By default, TimeSolv sets your business’s first matter ID as ‘101’, but if you use a different numbering sequence, you can enter the first number here.

-Matter ID format - specify the number of digits to be used in matter ID numbers.
-As an example, choosing 5 digits would create a matter ID as 00010.
+Matter ID Format – specify the number of digits to be used in matter ID numbers.
+For example, choosing five digits would create a matter ID as 00010.

 Related party custom field label - for use with our conflict checking feature.
 Select what your business calls a related party so that you view this label throughout the TimeSolv app specific to your business.

-Relationship custom field label - for use with our conflict checking feature.
-Select what your business calls a relationship so that you view this label throughout the TimeSolv app specific to your business.
+Relationship custom field label – for use with our conflict-checking feature.
+Select what your business calls a relationship so you view this label throughout the TimeSolv app specific to your business.

-Login required for portal - whether or not an explicit login is required for client users to view and pay their invoices online.
-If not enabled, portal users can view invoices directly using the code sent in emails.
+Login Required for Portal? – whether or not an explicit login is required for client users to view and pay their invoices online.
+If not enabled, portal users can open and view invoices directly using the link sent in the email.

 Expense visibility - exercise control over how much a portal user can see.
 All expense entries, only billed entries, or no entries at all.

-Allow use of trust balance when paying invoices - allow portal users to use Trust balances.
-Only the matter default Trust would be used.
+Allow use of trust balance when paying invoices – allow portal users to use Trust balances.
+Only the matter’s default Trust would be used.

 Allowed Payment Methods - restrict payment methods (Credit Card/ACH) within TimeSolv so that only the configured payment methods are used to receive payments within the Web App and the Client Portal.